Calculating Expected Value

 What is Expected Value?

-Expected value is a mathematical concept every professional poker player applies to his game to make profitable decisions.
-When an opponent raises a pot in poker your decision whether to call or fold is more or less completely dependant on expected value.
+Expected value is a mathematical concept used to judge whether calling a raise in a game of poker will be profitable.
+When an opponent raises a pot in poker, such as on the flop or river, your decision whether to call or fold is more or less completely dependant on expected value.
 This is the calculation of whether the probability of winning a pot will make a call profitable in the long-term.

 Calculating Expected Value in Poker